-For more information, refer to Response Attribute Map
+Learn more from Response Attribute Map

 POST data preservation

 Use POST data preservation in environments where clients submit form data, and have short-lived sessions.

 When POST data preservation is enabled, and an unauthenticated client posts data to a protected resource, the agent stores the POST data temporarily, and redirects the client to the login screen.
 The data can be any POST content, such as HTML form data or a file upload.
 After successful authentication, the agent recovers the stored POST data, and automatically submits it to the protected resource.